vinceimbat/vinceimbat/content/Talahardin taxonomy of note types.md

 - Proper noun notes.
 These notes are not concept-oriented so they cannot be used to build permanent notes.
    - [[literature notes]].
 These notes are where I collect fleeting notes from what I read.
 After I convert these fleeting notes into permanent notes ([[how to convert literature notes to permanent notes]]) thus emptying them, they serve as nodes for backlinks to permanent notes.
 Literature notes are like outline notes of other people's ideas.
 For example: [[_notes/02 Talahardin/How to Take Smart Notes - Ahrens]]
    - [[Person notes]] (e.g., [[thoughts/rem tanauan]]) or entity notes.
    - Log notes.
 These notes contain ephemeral observations about a specific practice, system, or project over time.
-Unlike the [[Diary]], which is sliced by date, log notes are sliced by a topic of interest, e.g., [[nature journal]].
+Unlike the [[diary]], which is sliced by date, log notes are sliced by a topic of interest, e.g., [[nature journal]].

 TODO